 Provider executives tell us that the very unfortunate and lasting disruption associated with COVID-19 revealed the benefits of virtually engaging, under appropriate circumstances, with both patients and vendors.
 While the pressures from spending cuts and patient reluctance will abate in 2021, the changed perceptions and expectations around virtual engagement look to be gaining momentum and likely to persist.

 Vendors looking to meet changing provider preferences should abandon a bias for in-person only commercial models and embrace the agility virtual engagement, alongside traditional in-person selling motions, affords them.
 Orchestrated properly, the addition of virtual engagement offers vendors the promise of delivering a more satisfying and differentiated level of service to providers.
 Understanding the appropriate application and mix of virtual vs. traditional modalities will require a deeper understanding and categorization of customers than historically necessary.
 Take the time to test, learn and adapt while elevating your commercial model to meet new buyer expectations.
 A failure to act may leave you scrambling to meet customer expectations with an outdated commercial model.

 Alexander Group is committed to bringing the latest research and trends in the healthcare industry so that you can quickly react to the changing business environment.

 Want to learn more about the findings and the implications for your organization?
-Contact us for a complimentary research briefing or to discuss your situation.
+Contact us to discuss your situation.